 According to a 2017 Harvey Nash survey,

-a third of organisations have been subject to a major security incident in the past 24 months.
+a third of organisations had been subject to a major security incident in the past 24 months.

-The term 'penetration testing' refers to an authorised simulated attack on a computer or network which evaluates the security of the system.
+The term 'penetration testing' refers to an authorised simulated attack on a computer or network which tests the security of a system.

-Before security is outsourced, these tests should be carried out on a regular basis to help gather information on areas of improvement or problems raised.
-This will help an MSSP to get a better overview of the system as well as breakdown security by identifying serious threats or simple fixes.
+Before security is outsourced, these tests should be carried out on a regular basis to help gather information on areas of necessary improvement and other potential weaknesses.
+This will help an MSSP to get a better overview of the system and security requirements.

 Telefonica, British Red Cross and Brussels Airlines regularly run penetration tests on their applications, platforms and systems to ensure security levels are high.